fsaintjacques/semver-tool/README.md

            following values: -1 if <other_version> is newer, 0 if equal, 1 if
            older.
 The BUILD part is not used in comparisons.

+  diff     Compare <version> with <other_version>, output to stdout the
+           difference between two versions by the release type (MAJOR, MINOR, PATCH, PRERELEASE, BUILD).

   get      Extract given part of <version>, where part is one of major, minor,
            patch, prerel, build, or release.